Acute lymphoblastic leukemia (ALL), or acute lymphocytic leukemia, is a blood cancer.

 Chemotherapy drugs often include anthracycline, vincristine, and 1-asparaginase in combination with a corticosteroid.

-Additional treatment options depend on whether your child is at low risk or a high risk of the cancer returning.
+Additional treatment options depend on whether your child is at

 For low-risk children, an allogeneic bone marrow transplant may be performed after remission if there’s a poor response to chemotherapy.